 - ☐ You can create Pivot Charts that graph the data with the same drag and drop ease as Pivot Tables. - o Return to Sheet 1.
 (Click the Sheet 1 tab at the bottom of the current sheet) - o If needed, select all of the data (not column headings) in the table by clicking and dragging it all from A2 to I19 again.
-Actually, Excel 2013 will figure it out if you select headings too. - From the Insert ribbon, click the small triangle under the PivotTable icon.
+Actually, Excel 2013 and 2016 will figure it out if you select headings too. - From the Insert ribbon, click the small triangle under the PivotTable icon.
 Then choose PivotChart.
 You'll see a box showing the range.
 Just click OK You will see the empty chart as shown below.
-Excel 2013 shows some additional icons in the large area.
+Excel 2013 and 2016 show some additional icons in the large area and the icon ribbons differ as well.
 The Excel 2007-2010 window is shown below.
 See next page for the Excel 2013 window (with selections completed).
+Excel 2016 looks much like Excel 2013 but with different colors.

 - o Notice that there is an empty (and unlabeled) pivot table to the left of a large empty window.
-The window will contain the chart. - o Drag the Category field either to the left column of the pivot table, or to the right-hand panel, at the small bottom window marked Axis Fields. - Drag the field Type either to the column area of the pivot table or to Legend Fields - o In Excel 2007-2010, drag the field Availability to Report Filter. - o In Excel 2013, drag the field Availability to FILTERS. - Drag the field Total Cost to the large empty part of the pivot table, or to ∑ Values - The chart appears as follows:
+The window will contain the chart. - O Drag the Category field either to the left column of the pivot table, or to the right-hand panel, at the small bottom window marked Axis Fields. - Drag the field Type either to the column area of the pivot table or to Legend Fields - o In Excel 2007-2010, drag the field Availability to Report Filter. - o In Excel 2013, drag the field Availability to FILTERS. - O Drag the field Total Cost to the large empty part of the pivot table, or to \sum Values - o The chart appears as follows:

-- o Some noteworthy items: - A table is also created, which feeds the chart. - Note that a new worksheet (the first one you do will be labeled Sheet4) have been created. - You can drag fields onto and off of the table and the chart will change. - If you click on the Design ribbon, you can switch the chart type.
+- Some noteworthy items: - In Excel 2016, I had to drag Total Cost down to the VALUES area on the right; it didn't work to drag it to the values field. - A table is also created, which feeds the chart.
+It's to the left. - Note that new sheets are created for each table and chart. - You can drag fields onto and off of the table and the chart will change. - If you click on the Design ribbon, you can switch the chart type.
 Try 3D! - If you click on an empty part of the pivot table spreadsheet, the right panels will disappear.
 Get them back by clicking on the pivot table itself-anywhere in the report.
-This is a very useful tip to remember! - We can go back to our main spreadsheet by clicking on the Sheet1 tab near the bottom left corner of the screen.
+This is a very useful tip to remember! - We can always go back to the main spreadsheet by clicking on the Sheet1 tab near the bottom left corner of the screen.